-Appetizers are life and they need to fit to the season and the party.
+Appetizers are life, and they need to fit into the season and the party.
 The exception might be these Hawaiian Pulled Pork Nachos because I will eat them anywhere, at any time.

 I’m not always a beef nacho person.
-I have to be in the right mood and it has to have the correct toppings (aka no olives for me!).
-Chicken nachos are a little more my thing if the chicken is seasoned perfectly right and the whole platter is hopefully drizzled with BBQ sauce.
+I have to be in the right mood, and it has to have the correct toppings (aka no olives for me!).
+Chicken nachos are a little more my thing if the chicken is seasoned perfectly with some black pepper and kosher salt right, and the whole platter is hopefully drizzled with your favorite BBQ sauce.

 But these… these Hawaiian nachos are my favorite.
 I had them the 1st time at a local restaurant that I actually don’t like very much.
 And since I never wanted to go back to that restaurant, I knew I had to try to make them myself.

 How to Make Hawaiian Pulled Pork Nachos with Mango and Pineapple

 I’m a little obsessed with always keeping bags of pulled pork, shredded chicken, cooked ground beef, or ground sausage in the freezer.
 It’s so easy to throw a giant pork shoulder in the slow cooker or Instant Pot, shred it and then have it on-hand for the next couple of months.

 For these amazing nachos, I just pulled a bag of pulled pork from my freezer and was ready to pop it in the oven in minutes.
 If you don’t have any on-hand, you can either buy pre-made pulled pork from the meat section of your grocery store or make your own.